Riverside Studios, located near Downtown Riverside, allows businesses to rent out space and provides a large area for film production.

 It began with the intent to create a hub in the Inland Empire for film production.
 Rickerby Hinds, the founder of Riverside Studios, felt that he should create more opportunities within this space.
 “We live 65 miles away from Los Angeles but a lot of students and other folks, who are in the Inland Empire, who want to go into this industry either have to move or shelve that dream or find somewhere else to go do it,” says Rickerby.
 He wanted to create a space that people could make films in on a regular basis and at the same time create opportunities for people to be in front of the camera as well as train behind the camera.

 Finding the space itself had been a challenge.
 Rickerby tried first looking at what was at his disposal as a University professor.
 He wanted a location off campus ideally so that the community could have access.
 The first few locations did not work out either due to infrastructure issues or chemicals.
 And so he began a conversation with Riverside county’s economic development agency to find a space.
 They wanted to be a part of the space when it was found because of a previous project they had worked together on.
-But after about 2 years of this ongoing conversation with the County of Riverside, no space had been found.
-It wasn’t until after a meeting with a film producer in LA that Rickerby called the county and found the Animal Shelter.
+But after about 2 years no space had been found.
+It wasn’t until after a meeting with a film producer in LA that led nowhere when Rickerby realized “no one was going to come from outside the IE with a million dollars to make this happen, it had to come from within.”
+So after driving around downtown Riverside looking for a spot he called the county and found the Animal Shelter.
 Small independent film companies had been using it as a spot for filming already.
 “When I came in and I got the chance to walk through the building, I was like this is it.”

 The next part of the process was activating Riverside Studios so that filming in the region begins with this space.
 This has to do with the resident companies being present and doing their parts individually.
 The goal is to become the foundation for film, filmmaking, television, etc. in the area.
 Even if people don’t use the space they can still come and find others who can support or give advice for projects.